 Please send the prospectus to SAQA before promoting the call to your members.
 This ensures that it is also available on the website – not everyone in your region will read their emails or visit a blog/Facebook page.

-When your call opens, confirm that entry fee is available in the SAQA Store (www.saqa.com/fees).
+When your call opens, confirm that the entry fee is available in the SAQA Store (www.saqa.com/fees).
 You will also receive information from SAQA about how to view payments made for the entry fees.

 ONLINE CALL FOR ENTRY SYSTEM